csu/export-saved-reddit/README.md

-# Export Saved
+# Export Saved Reddit Posts
-Exports saved Reddit posts into a HTML file that is ready to be imported into Google Chrome.
+Exports saved and/or upvoted Reddit posts into a HTML file that is ready to be imported into Google Chrome.
 Sorts items into folders by subreddit.

 ## Requirements
 * [Python 2.x](https://www.python.org/downloads/)